Stargazing At the Park

 LONG TERM AND OVERNIGHT STARGAZING: (Check your lunar calendars!!
 If the moon is out..the stars are not!....we recommend you plan to visit during the dark-of -the-moon periods of the month)

 NO PETS ARE PERMITTED ON THE ASTRONOMY OBSERVATION FIELD AT NIGHT OR WHEN ASTRONOMY EQUIPMENT IS PRESENT.
 Dogs are also not permitted overnight at the campground.
 Pet camping is available at Lyman Run State Park.
 We also DISCOURAGE dogs at the public programs.
 Please leave your animals at home.

 The Astronomy Observation Field is for overnight stay ONLY.
-Only those with Astronomy Equipment are to use this side of the park.
+Only those with Astronomy Equipment (Telescopes) are to use this side of the park.
 All others should be using the NIGHT SKY PUBLIC VIEWING AREA.

 When the field is in use, the gate may be closed at dusk (do NOT lock) and the light block tarp can be dropped.
 Please undo the end straps first, then the center strap.
 Tarp may have water in it, so step back when lowering.
 The last person to leave the field is responsible for rolling the tarp back up and securing.
 No driving onto the Astronomy Field after dark.
 Park across the road and walk in.

 No white light is permitted on the Astronomy Observation Field.
 All lights must have red filters or need to be fully shielded.
 If you arrive after dark then you must park in the public lot across the road and walk in.
 Green lasers are prohibited at all times and for all reasons on the Observation Field.
 Only park staff and designated Dark Sky Volunteers are permitted to use green lasers in the Night Sky Viewing area (public programming area) of the park.
 Excessive or over bright red light is also not permitted...keep it low!